mc2285/libntru-stm32/README.md

-## libntru-stm32
+# libntru-stm32

-This library is a port of the official [libntru](https://github.com/jschanck/ntru) code intended to be used on STM32 microcontrollers.
+This library is an STM32 port of the official [pqntrusign](https://github.com/zhenfeizhang/pqntrusign-nist-submission) code submitted to NIST.

 By porting I mean here removing everything but the core NTRU encryption and decryption functions and using STM32H7 hardware cryptographic peripherals wherever possible and practical.